pe2a/miniIOEx3G/README.md

 | Working Temperature	| -40C   +105C |

 ## Who is For MiniIOEx-3G? ##

-The Raspberry-based control solutions enable you to run any applications for vaious IOT platforms: building automation, urban automation, smart city applications to operate and monitoring.
+The Raspberry-based control solutions enable you to run any applications for various IOT platforms: building automation, urban automation, smart city applications to operate and monitoring.
 MiniIOEx significantly reduces hardware and software costs and there is also not any licence prices thanks to Raspberry Pi.

 When developing industrial automation projects, the most important feature is to use high level languages such as C / C ++ / Python / JAVA in PLC, uploading data/pictures etc. to server, to reduce load on SCADA by installing local database on PLC.
 GUI applications on Raspberry Pi, retrieving data over serial port or direct IOs, and transferring the data to a server / creating WEB application are very easy.
 That's why Raspberry Pi has an operating system on it and it provides that we can program on Linux.